arund87/MavenTutorialProject/README.md

 # MavenTutorialProject
-Learning Maven, Jenkins and GIT HUB for selenium project.
+Learn Maven, Jenkins and GIT HUB for selenium project.